pastelto/pastelto/README.md

 ### 🏃🏻‍♀️ **ABOUT 'FURAHA' ME!**
 I'm self-motivated Backend Devleoper who loves challenges!
 Just love solving problems, and learn something new.
 I'm trilingual, and wanna be a polyglot in both foreign languages and programming languages :)
+**Googling skill** : Advanced (as you know I can get triple information from Google 😎)
 ### ![GitHub followers](https://img.shields.io/github/followers/pastelto?style=social)